-- Implementation Grants fund neighborhood-level proposals that include multiple, coordinated projects that reduce greenhouse gas emissions and achieve other community benefits. - \$105,000,000 is available for three (3) grant awards of \$35,000,000 each. - Grant terms are six (6) years: a five (5) year Project Completion Period, followed by a one (1) year Performance Period, during which project outcomes will be monitored. - For more information about the program framework, eligibility, application, and grant administration, see Section II.
+- Implementation Grants fund neighborhood-level proposals that include multiple, coordinated projects that reduce greenhouse gas emissions and achieve other community benefits. - \$140,000,000 is available for four (4) grant awards of up to \$35,000,000 each.
+Applicants may request smaller grants starting at \$10,000,000. - Grant terms are six (6) years: a five (5) year Project Completion Period, followed by a one (1) year Performance Period, during which project outcomes will be monitored. - For more information about the grant framework and eligible activities, see Section 5.
 Implementation Grants.